 Yes.
-However, by their nature, such meetings do not automatically lead to best practice ideas being shared and adopted across the profession, so attendance at an external event run or approved by the Society is also required from time to time, in order to help actuaries develop a wider perspective and to address specifically the professional standards and responsibilities that actuaries are required to observe.
+However, by their nature, such meetings do not automatically lead to best practice ideas being shared and adopted across the profession, so attendance at an external event run or approved by the Society is also encouraged from time to time, in order to help actuaries develop a wider perspective and to address specifically the professional standards and responsibilities that actuaries are required to observe.

-Please see the Society's Professionalism Training Requirements document for more information.
+Please also see the Society's Professionalism Training Requirements document.